stanvol1/Fsimulator/ideas.md

 - System that acts as a shanty inventory, maybe allow 2 pieces of Armor (Head and body), 3 consumables and a weapon at any given time + 1 charm.
 We could use a simple array to store that data.

+- a sort of "reputation" system, which can be used in clans
 # Ideas for parts of levels

 - One of those McDonald's style plastic jungle jim play areas with all sorts of weird little characters.
 - A school level, where you have to navigate through the social hierarchy, interacting with people as you go along.
 Maybe this can be level 5.
+- clans, groups you could join.
+They can give good rewards if your reputation among the clan itself is high enough.
+I don't know when we would code this, but we could store reputation in a variable.
+The interactivity of this could be added later.
 # Item Ideas

 ## Weapons